JetBrains/intellij-sdk-docs/topics/intro/sdk_code_guidelines.md

 Testers should complete the following checklist.
 Here the term "IDE" means the IntelliJ Platform-based IDE in which the plugin is designed to run:
 * The plugin should load in the IDE.
-* The correct information about the plugin should display in the <ui-path>Settings/Preferences | Plugins</ui-path> panel.
+* The correct information about the plugin should display in the <ui-path>Settings | Plugins</ui-path> panel.
 * If applicable, the plugin UI, such as tool windows, menu additions, etc. should display correctly.
 * The functionality of the plugin should be tested with a sample file.
 * If applicable, the plugin should pass unit tests.